 At my local Trader Joe’s and Sprouts the Cart Cleaning Wipes contain “Quats”.
 I see people using these toxic wipes to wipe themselves down too!
 What if it is a pregnant woman using this?
 What if a baby touches this and then puts his or hands in their mouths?
 What if you are the next person to use this cart that is now covered with Quats?

 I asked the TJ store manager about these environmentally unfriendly wipes.
 He said that this all the corporation offers.
-When I mention it to one of the TJ cashiers, the response is “ours contains natural orange oils” so it is so safe you can wipe your hands with it.
-So sad that they have been told this BS and spreading this BS.
+When I mention it to one of the TJ cashiers, the response was, “Ours contains natural orange oils, so it is so safe you can wipe your hands with it”… Umm, I don’t think so.

 Quats- quaternary ammonium compounds- which are endocrine disruptors in humans and toxic to marine life.